haskell/haskell-language-server/ghcide/README.md

 ## Hacking on ghcide

-To build and work on `ghcide` itself, you can use Stack or cabal, e.g., running `stack test` will execute the test suite.
+To build and work on `ghcide` itself, you should use cabal, e.g., running `cabal test` will execute the test suite.
+You can use `stack test` too, but note that some tests will fail, and none of the maintainers are currently using `stack`.

 If you are using Windows, you should disable the `auto.crlf` setting and configure your editor to use LF line endings, directly or making it use the existing `.editor-config`.

 If you are chasing down test failures, you can use the tasty-rerun feature by running tests as

-    stack --stack-yaml=stack84.yaml test --test-arguments "--rerun"
+    cabal test --test-options"--rerun"

 This writes a log file called `.tasty-rerun-log` of the failures, and only runs those.
 See the [tasty-rerun](https://hackage.haskell.org/package/tasty-rerun-1.1.17/docs/Test-Tasty-Ingredients-Rerun.html) documentation for other options.